What Is Unified Communications? Key Benefits and Use Cases

 Initially, companies liaised with cloud telephony services and marketing agencies to scale consumer communication.
 Different verticals of a department didn't have a common platform to send, receive, and manage lead data.
 This led to a unanimous clutter, where the business ended up losing the leads.

 The concept of unified communications is a breakthrough that streamlines customer communications digitally for brands.
-Integrating omni-commerce channels with API calls and integrated data environments can help every department learn the current status of the lead.
+Integrating omni-commerce channels with API calls and integrated data environments can help every department learn the lead's current status.

 This technology can help sales teams track sales touchpoints, push enablement material, and tackle sales objections at any stage of the purchase journey.